 Should You Fix All Motor Mounts At Once?

-Ideally, the best practice is to get all motor mounts fixed, because if you get only one fixed and leave the other one as it is, it will cause wear and tear on the new one as well, eliminating the purpose.
+Ideally, the best practice is to get all engine mounts fixed, because if you get only one fixed and leave the other one as it is, it will cause wear and tear on the new one as well, eliminating the purpose.

 However, if the issue lies in only one of the motor mounts, it should be fine to only get that one replaced or repaired while leaving the rest ones as they are.